4C1LSoftware/JobTalkAnalyzer/README.md

     CS --> R
 ```

+## Platform

+JobTalk Analyzer is the AI component of **[JobTalk](https://github.com/4C1LSoftware)**, a recruitment platform that streamlines hiring by automating candidate evaluation.
+It eliminates human bias by assessing candidates purely through ML-based analysis of their interview recordings.

+Key platform features:
+- **Interview management** — recruiters create interview guides with custom questions and topic checklists tailored to each job profile
+- **Asynchronous interviews** — candidates receive an invitation, record video responses to each question on their own time, and submit when done
+- **Automated analysis** — once submitted, the platform scores both the content of answers and the candidate's delivery, producing a detailed report
+- **Recruiter dashboard** — recruiters review per-candidate reports covering all 18 performance dimensions alongside per-question content scores

+The platform uses a **PostgreSQL** database to store companies, recruiters, candidates, jobs, interview guides (questions + topic checklists), and the resulting analysis reports.
+The analyzer reads pending interviews from the database, processes them, and writes the results back once complete.

 ## Analysis Pipeline

 The pipeline is split into two independent tracks that are merged at the end.